JS-DevTools/rehype-inline-svg/README.md

 License
 --------------------------
-rehype-inline-svg is 100% free and open-source, under the [MIT license](LICENSE).
+Rehype Inline SVG is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.